E-4 SLIDEWIRE WHEATSTONE BRIDGE

 (2) A multirange galvanometer may be used.
 It has push buttons on top.
 When they are "up" the galvanometer is least sensitive.
 When the left button is pushed down the meter operates at full sensitivity.
 [Your meter may operate differently, check it carefully before using it.
 Consult the manufacturer's instruction manual if necessary.]

-If you are using inductively wound resistance spools as unknowns, and/or resistance boxes with inductively wound resistance coils, it is important to close the battery circuit tap key before closing the galvanometer circuit key which switches the galvan- ometer to maximum sensitivity.
-This reduces the "kick" or "jump" of the needle which may occur due to induced emfs in inductive elements in the bridge.
+If you are using inductively wound resistance spools as unknowns, and/or resistance boxes with inductively wound resistance coils, it is important to close the battery circuit tap key before closing the galvanometer circuit key that switches the galvan- ometer to maximum sensitivity.
+This reduces the "kick" or "jump" of the needle that may occur due to induced emfs in inductive elements in the bridge.

 5. SOURCES OF ERROR IN WHEATSTONE BRIDGE MEASUREMENTS

 One may be tempted to derive a determinate error equation for equation (1), concluding that the fractional error in R is the sum of the fractional errors in X, Y, and Z. This naive approach would completely ignore important error sources that do not explicitly show in the equation used to calculate the "result."